 Whither has the year flown?
-It feels as though summer has just arrived, but it's all downhill from here, at least for six months or so.
-After today, sunlight hours will wane until Yule (or the Winter Solstice) around December 21 when they begin to stretch out again.
-Longer nights go along on the cosmic ride during the latter half of the year, and that's something to celebrate.
-The Old Wild Mother strews starry moonrises by generous handfuls as the year wanes, spectacular star spangled tapestries of night growing longer with the passage of every twenty-four hour interval.
+Summer has just arrived, but it's all downhill from here, at least for six months or so.
+After Monday daylight hours will wane until Yule (or the Winter Solstice) around December 21 when they begin to stretch out again.
+Longer nights go along on the cosmic ride during the latter half of the calendar year, and that is something to celebrate for those of us who are moonhearts and ardent backyard astronomers.
+The Old Wild Mother strews celestial wonders by generous handfuls as the year wanes, spinning spectacular star spangled tapestries in the velvety darkness that grows deeper and longer with every twenty-four hour interval.

 How does one go about marking this sunlit moment between the lighter and darker halves of the year?
-My notion of midsummer night skies as a vast cauldron of twinkling stars is appropriate, and it's magical too.
+My notion of midsummer night skies as a vast cauldron of twinkling stars is appropriate and magical too.
 The eight festive spokes on the old Wheel of the Year are all associated with fire, but the summer solstice more than any other observance.
 Centuries ago, all Europe was alight on Midsummer eve, and ritual bonfires climbed high into the night from every village green.
-The flowers of this day were all about light too - the elders always included the yellow flowers of St. John's Wort in the festive circlets they wore on the eve of Midsummer (Litha).

-According to Marian Green, midsummer festivities included morris dancing and ballads, games and storytelling, feasting and pageantry, torch lit processions after dark.
-Prosperity and abundance could be ensured by jumping over Midsummer fires, and those who could leap probably did so.
-Charred embers from the communal fire were charms against injury and bad weather at harvest time - they were placed on the perimeters of orchards and fields to protect crops and ensure good harvests.
-Embers from the same fire were put on family hearths for protection and doorways were decorated with swags and wreaths of birch, fennel, St. John's Wort and white lilies.
+According to Marian Green, midsummer festivities included morris dancing, games of chance and storytelling, feasting and pageantry and candlelight processions after dark.
+Prosperity and abundance could be ensured by jumping over Midsummer fires, and its embers were charms against injury and bad weather at harvest time.
+Embers were placed on the edges of orchards and fields to ensure good harvests, and they were carried home to family hearths for protection.
+Doorways were decorated with swags and wreaths of birch, fennel, St. John's Wort and white lilies.

-My own midsummer observance is simple and pretty much the same as any other morning of the year, a little more thoughtful perhaps.
-I make it a point to be outside or near a window with a mug of Jerusalem Artichoke tea (or Earth Apple as it is called here) to watch the sun rise.
-There's a lighted candle on the old oak table and a burning wand of Shiseido incense (Plum Blossom) in a pottery bowl nearby.
-The afternoon holds a few hours of pottering about in flea markets with family and friends and a quiet meal with loved ones as the sun goes down and night falls.
+My midsummer morning observance is simple and much the same as any other morning of the year, a little more thoughtful perhaps.
+I make it a point to be outside or near a window with a mug of Jerusalem Artichoke (or Earth Apple as it is called here) tea and watch the sun rise.
+There's a candle on the old oak table and a lighted wand of Shiseido incense (Plum Blossom) in a pottery bowl nearby.
+The afternoon holds a few hours of pottering in local flea markets with family and friends, a quiet meal as the sun goes down and night falls, a little stargazing and moon watching later.
+We cherish the simplicity of our small doings, and the quiet pleasure of being surrounded by kith and kin.
+This year, there is also serious medical stuff to think about.

-Happy Midsummer!
-May the sun light up your day from sunrise to sunset and your night be filled with stars from here to there.
+Happy Midsummer to you and your clan this year, however you choose to celebrate (or not to celebrate) the occasion.
+May the sun light up your day from sunrise to sunset, and your night be filled with stars from here to there.
 May all good things come to you.